2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

 Direct View LED

 • An emerging class of immersive virtual reality / mixed reality systems is based on direct view LED technology to create an alternative to CAVE / Projection VR systems.
-These systems would be very bright and have a low physical footprint but would have unique facilities requirements including temperature management and power consumption.Cost is variable depending on the area that needs to be covered by LED panels but typically the cost is double to triple that per square foot as a high end CAVE system, i.e. $1 million + depending on size and configuration.
+These systems are very bright and have a low physical footprint but have unique facilities requirements including temperature management and power consumption.
+Cost is variable depending on the area that needs to be covered by LED panels as well as the pixel pitch and viewing distance from the display, but typically the cost is double to triple that per square foot as a high-end CAVE system, i.e. $1 Million + depending on size and configuration.

 Rendering Computer and Graphics

-Hardware - Tracking
+Hardware - Motion Tracking

-• For scientists and researchers who are utilizing consumer VR headsets but require a higher degree of accuracy and resolution or access to absolute position tracking data they may need to purchase a specialized optical positioning system such as the WorldViz PPT system pictured below.
+• For scientists and researchers who are utilizing consumer VR headsets but require a higher degree of accuracy and resolution or access to absolute position tracking data they may need to purchase a specialized optical positioning system such as the WorldViz PPT motion tracking system pictured below.
 The cost for such a system starts at $28,000 to track a single VR headset user in a 30 x 30 ft area.

-• For projection system: Specialized tracking is needed if hand and head tracking is required for first person interactivity.
+• For projection systems: Specialized tracking is needed if hand and head tracking is required for first person interactivity.
 This type of system costs typically between $18,000 (Wall configuration) and $28,000 (Corner configuration) depending on the number of projectors.

 Hardware - Sensors